-Man None of the interest of the intere - 2.
-That child is more important than any politician's promise.
+- 2. That child is more important than any politician's promise.

 He is America.
 He is a poet, a scientist, a great teacher, a proud craftsman.
 He is everything we have ever hoped to be and everything we dare to dream to be. - 3.
 He sleeps the sleep of childhood and dreams its dreams. - 4.
-When he awakens he awakens to a living nightmare of poverty, neglect and despair. - (1) He fails in school. - (2) He ends up on welfare.

-- (3) For him the American system is one that feeds his stomach and starves his soul.
-It breaks his heart.
-In the end it may take his life on some distant battlefield. - 5.
+Yet when he awakens he awakens to a living nightmare of poverty, neglect and despair. - (1) He fails in school. - (2) He ends up on welfare. - (3) For him the American system is one that feeds his stomach and starves his soul. - 1.
+It breaks his heart. - 2.
+And in the end it may take his life on some distant battlefield. - 5.
 To millions of children in this rich land, this is their prospect for the future.

-It is only part of therstory of what I see in america.
+But, this is only part of what I see in America.

-- 1. I see another child. - 2.
-He hears the train go by at night and dreams of far away places he would like to go.
+1. I see another child.

-3. But the is helped on his journey through life.
-Sufficiently forther (1) An orphaned father who never finished the sixth grade sacrificed everything that his sons could go to school?

-- (2) A Quaker mother, with a passionate concern for peace, quietly wept when he went to war but understood why he had to go. - (3) A great teacher, a remarkable football coach, an inspirational minister encouraged him on his way. - (4) A courageous wife and loyal children stood by him in victory and defeat.

-- (5) In his chosen profession of politics, first scores, then hundreds, then thousands, and finally millions worked for his success. - (6) Tonight he stands before you nominated for President of the United States.
+- 2. He hears the train go by at night and dreams of far away places he would like to go. - (1) It seems like an impossible dream. - 3.
+But he is helped on his journey through life. - (1) A father who had to go to work before he finished the sixth grade, sacrificed everything so that his sons could go to college. - (2) A gentle, Quaker mother, with a passionate concern for peace, quietly wept when he went to war but understood why he had to go. - (3) A great teacher, a remarkable football coach, an inspirational minister encouraged him on his way. - (4) A courageous wife and loyal children stood by him in victory and defeat. - (5) In his chosen profession of politics, first scores, then hundreds, then thousands, and finally millions worked for his success. - (6) Tonight he stands before you nominated for President of the United States.